-Now that winter has finally released its grip, it's time to make sure your vehicle is ready for the road ahead.
-We've pulled together some spring car maintenance tips to ensure your ride is ready for the upcoming driving season.
+Now that winter has finally released its grip, it's time to make sure your vehicle is ready for the road ahead with the following spring car cleaning and maintenance tips.

 Spring car cleaning tips

 - Grab a garbage bag and remove all the junk that has amassed over the winter.
 Look under the seats, go through all the pockets, and don't forget the glove compartment too.

 - Vacuum the upholstery and the floor.
 Don't forget to move the seats to get at those hard-to-reach areas.

 - Scrub the floor mats to get rid of any salt and dirt build-up brought in from the slush and snow.

 - Clean the dash and console with a damp soft cloth to get rid of dust.